sangtaeha/BLE-Mesh-Project/README.md

 For the demo purposes, we provisioned the Mesh network using the nRF52840 chipset attached to the Raspberry Pi. <br>
 However, you can also provision the network beforehand using operating system of your own and connect the same provisioner to Raspberry Pi(hosting web server) and use the same example_database.json.

-4. Loading the database which has the information of all the nodes
+4. Loading the database which has the information of all the nodes, steps 4&5 needs to execute every time when the interactive_pyaci shell starts.

+(For the following steps, need to do within the interactive_pyaci shell, for all the following code that starts with "$" means it needs to run within the interactive_pyaci shell)

 ```sh